David Bernhardt: Legal work and lobbying work

-Through Brownstein Hyatt Farber Schreck, Berhardt represented entities such as the proposed Rosemont Copper open pit mine in Arizona.
+Through Brownstein Hyatt Farber Schreck, Bernhardt represented entities such as the proposed Rosemont Copper open pit mine in Arizona.

 In 2011, Bernhardt filed a lawsuit for the Westlands Water District that "sought to force the feds to make good on a commitment to build a multibillion-dollar system to dispose of the poisoned water" resulting from toxic irrigation in the Westlands district.

 He was previously a member of the Virginia Board of Game and Inland Fisheries, and chairman of its Finance, Audit, & Compliance Committee.
 He resigned prior to January 2017.

 Trump administration

 DOI transition team

 Until the end of 2016, Bernhardt remained an attorney and lobbyist for the Westlands Water District.
 In November 2016, he de-listed himself as a lobbyist in order to comply with the new president's ban on lobbyists joining his administration.
 After withdrawing his formal registration as a lobbyist, Bernhardt became a consultant to the Westlands Water District for a $20,000 per month retainer.
 While remaining a lawyer at Brownstein Hyatt Farber and Schreck, after November 2016 Bernhardt was briefly in charge of the Interior Department transition team for President Donald Trump.
 In that role, he was in charge of overseeing staffing in the Department of the Interior along with Devin Nunes.

 Until resigning by early 2017, he was on the board of the Center for Environmental Science Accuracy and Reliability.